 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.

-In this unit, you will develop the skills and understanding necessary for the research, development and production of successful arts and lifestyle news and feature stories in written and online media.
+In Journalism in Print and Online you will develop the skills and understanding necessary for the research, development and production of successful arts and lifestyle news and feature stories in written and online media.

-Critical Perspective Two examines the development and contexts of arts and lifestyle journalism, identifying significant practitioners and movements, analysing and discussing key theoretical principles within an international framework which takes account of social, political, cultural, ethical and economic factors.
+Critical Perspectives 2 examines the development and contexts of arts and lifestyle journalism, identifying significant practitioners and movements, analysing and discussing key theoretical principles within an international framework which takes account of social, political, cultural, ethical and economic factors.

 The aim is to provide you with a thorough appreciation of the significant issues and analytical approaches relating to arts and lifestyle journalism, allowing you to situate contemporary practice with a wider critical context and appreciate the role of the media and journalism in relation to society, including issues of representation, ownership, technological change and the commercial environment.

 You will explore notions of creativity and experimentation within journalism, the relationship of the field with the creative industries and its role in the creation of taste.

 The Collaborative Unit is designed to enable you to identify, form and develop collaborative working relationships with a range of potential partners.

 These could be: postgraduate student colleagues at the college or university level; postgraduate students at other Higher Education Institutions; external parties (e.g. companies, cultural organisations, community-based groups, NGOs, charities etc.)

 The nature of the collaboration will involve working on a project whose outcomes are agreed by your tutors and will take the form of group work that can happen within the college or digitally/remotely.